lliryc/text-editing/edits/README.md

 Note that pruning is only applied to the training data.

-Once the edits have been extracted, we segregate punctuation from non-punctuation edits can be done by running:
+Once the edits have been extracted, we segregate punctuation from non-punctuation edits which can be done by running:
 ```bash
 dataset_name=dataset_name #e.g., qalb14
 tokenizer=/path/to/bert/model # or huggingface model id